Power, Conflict, and Ideas

 Graduate student stipends are funded through a combination of internal and external funding awards, Teaching Assistantships, and Research Assistantships.

-Although funding and stipend amounts are not guaranteed, the interdisciplinary nature of this program means there are many opportunities for teaching and research with different departments across the campus.
+Although funding and stipend amounts are not guaranteed, UBC’s Okanagan campus has a number of assistantships available for qualified students.
 Talk to your potential supervisor about funding opportunities.

 Students are expected whenever possible to apply for relevant scholarships and fellowships.